 A: Most of the properties we offer have telephones and email so can be easily reached.
 Smaller (mobile) camps may use radio.
 We recommend that you leave the contact details of your accommodation as well as our office with your friends and family so that we can assist should they need to contact you.

-A: While there are certain inherent risks involved in any travel the chances of being involved in an incident are very small.
-Your safety is our foremost concern and we are constantly updated by the official government security departments and agencies and monitor any situations that may arise.
+A: While there are certain inherent risks involved in travel to most countries the chances of actually being caught up in a terrorist incident are extremely small.
+Your safety is our foremost concern and we are constantly updated by the official government security departments and agencies and monitor any situations that may arise so that we avoid taking our guests anywhere considered to be at risk.
 It is extremely rare for tourists to be involved in pirate attacks.
-Piracy is mainly off the coast of Somalia targeting international shipping, with pirates aiming to take control of large vessels and holding the ship owners to ransom.
+The Piracy off the coast of Somalia targeting international shipping was virtually ended after international forces including the Kenyan army took control of the border area all the way down to the Somali port of Kismayu and there have been no further incidents in recent times.

 A: Your arrangements are financially protected as we are a member of the Kenya Association of Tour Operators (KATO) bonding scheme.
 This is backed by a leading insurance company and ensures that payments are fully protected if a bonded KATO member ceases trading.
 Most credit cards also offer a certain amount of consumer protection and we can accept these via our secure online payment system.